 3rd semester: limited admission (application to the university)

 Foreign applicants: limited admission (application to the university)

 The bachelor's programme in economics is an ideal course of study for students aiming to gain a strong academic and professional competencies in economics.
-Acquiring these key competencies also prepares students to apply for the prestigious master's programmes in international economics (German-language programme) and in development economics (English-language programme) offered by the Faculty of Economic Sciences.
+Acquiring these key competencies also prepares students to apply for the prestigious master's programmes in international economics (German-language programme) and in development economics (English-language programme) offered by the Faculty of Business and Economics.